 - Celebrate CJE, our annual gala held in October 2017, recognized all of the agency’s distinguished Board Chairs who have led the agency since it was founded by Jewish Federation of Metropolitan Chicago in 1971.
 The event was an astounding success, and the funds that were raised helped to support many of the programs that are integral to our continuum of care.

 This Annual Report will provide even more facts and figures about the number of people who have participated in our programs and how we utilize our resources in a judicious manner, always carefully balancing our service and economic objectives.
 But ultimately, what we do is all about the people we touch, and we’ve profiled some of them in the following pages.
 Their stories and testimonials about how CJE makes their lives healthier, more independent, more dignified and more meaningful show us why CJE continues to survive and thrive, even in challenging times.
 Staying true to our Jewish values, including honoring our elders, remains our guiding light and our reason for being.

-Because of this focus and drive, CJE has a strong foundation on which to build for the future.
-Our efforts and successes are due to the support we receive from so many partners, the most important of which is the Jewish Federation of Metropolitan Chicago.
-We are indebted to the many organizations, foundations, families and individuals who support our Mission.
-Finally, our deepest appreciation and heartfelt thanks go out to our entire Board, our volunteers and our staff—from our bus drivers to our cooks… from our social workers to our nurses—and all the hardworking individuals who are on the front lines providing CJE services to 20,000-plus older adults and their family members each year.
+Our successes are due, in large part, to the support we receive from many partners, the most important of which is the Jewish United Fund.
+We are also indebted to hundreds of organizations, foundations, families and individuals who support our Mission.
+Finally, our deepest appreciation and heartfelt thanks go out to our entire Board, our staff and our volunteers—from our bus drivers to our cooks… from our social workers to our nurses… and all the hardworking individuals who are on the front lines providing CJE services to 20,000-plus individuals and their family members each year.